-It is an expectation that students check Concordia email regularly for program and course related communication.
-Students should use their CTX /Concordia email for all communication with faculty and others in the University.
+It is an expectation that students check their Concordia student email regularly for program and course related communication.
+Students should use their CTX/Concordia email for all communication with faculty and others in the University.
 This is the formal communication platform for CTX.